halcyonnouveau/soppo/docs/DONEZOMANIFESTO.md

 The first thing that jumps out to me is the amount of `TODO`s.
 I know from experience Claude (and other LLMs probably) love adding `TODO`s because it thinks something is too complex to do right now, and it should leave it for later.

 This is usually bad because it means Claude hasn't/won't think about the problem holistically and has come up with some shit that it can't extend later without fucking everything up.
-Instead, it's just tried to find the first and simplest solution that solves whatever issue it's trying to solve.
+Instead, it just tried to find the first and simplest solution that solves whatever issue it's trying to solve.
 This is not good for long term code quality.

 Another big problem is that Dingo doesn't use a lexer and runs regex directly on source code.
 [Lexical analysis](https://en.wikipedia.org/wiki/Lexical_analysis) is a pretty important step to compilation, so I dunno why you'd just... not do it?